phantom22/webgl-wasm/README.md

 ---

-the provided example aims to show how to properly setup a typescript environment (which is strongly recommended for type safety) and a potential implementation of the imports expected by web assembly module.
+The provided example demonstrates how to set up a TypeScript environment (recommended for type safety) and implement the imports required by the WebAssembly module.